SuzanDewitz/hangman-for-all/README.md

 # Flow chart

-* using flowcharts can be a very useful tool for understanding the structure and logic of a script, particularly for a complex or long code like this hangman game script.
+* using flowcharts it is very useful tool for understanding the structure and logic of a script, particularly for a complex or long code like this hangman game script.
  A flowchart can help to clearly visualize the different steps involved in the game and how they are connected, making it easier to understand the overall logic of the script and identify any potential issues or areas for improvement.
 <br>
 <br>